Environmental impacts of fur farming

-Fur farming is the process of breeding animals in captivity for the sake of harvesting their fur to be sold primarily for clothing purposes.
+Fur farming is the process of breeding animals in captivity for the purpose of harvesting their fur to be sold primarily for clothing purposes.

 Fur is no longer primarily obtained through animal trapping; most fur comes from farms, where animals are raised to be killed for their fur.
 Fur farming operations provide about 80 percent of overall fur production.
 Common sources of fur include mink, raccoon, and fox.
 Up to 30 million mink furs are produced annually in North America and Europe.
 The production of pelts involves large-scale tanning and disposal of animal carcasses after they are skinned.
-Fur production reportedly impacts the environment negatively through the release of gases, chemicals and fossil fuels.
+Environmental impacts associated with fur production include emissions of greenhouse gases, use of chemicals in tanning, and fossil fuel consumption.

 Some conservationists say that fur farming could have a positive environmental impact, reducing the pressure of wild-animal population growth.
 According to fur-farming advocates, it relies on sustainable resources which can be recycled.
 Fur industrialists call their practices agriculturally "green" compared with the production of fake fur, because they are enhancing a natural product instead of creating a new one; faux-fur fibers, produced with non-sustainable resources, have a negative environmental impact.